ining7/GAL-DAWN/README.md

-# DAWN: An Noval SSSP/APSP Algorithm, CUDA/C++
+# GAL-DAWN: An Novel Graph Algorithm Library based on DAWN, CUDA/C++

-DAWN is a novel shortest paths algorithm, which is suitable for weighted and unweighted graphs.
-In contrast to the prevalent optimization of state-of-the-art BFS implementation, which commonly rely on priority queues, our approach leverages matrix operations to endow DAWN with enhanced parallelism.
-DAWN is capable of solving the shortest path problems on graphs with negative weights, and can automatically exclude the influence of negative weight cycles.

-DAWN requires $O(m)$ space and $O(S_{wcc} \cdot E_{wcc})$ times on the unweighted graphs, which can also process SSSP tasks and requires $O(E_{wcc}(i))$ time. $S_{wcc}$ and $E_{wcc}$ denote the number of nodes and edges included in the largest WCC (Weakly Connected Component) in the graphs.
+GAL-DAWN is a novel Graph Algorithm Library, with all algorithms developed on the DAWN, utilizing CUDA and C++ for enhanced performance and efficiency.

+DAWN is a novel shortest path algorithm that enhances parallelism through the use of matrix operations, thus eliminating the need for priority queues.
+Prior to this, mainstream research on optimizing shortest path algorithms primarily concentrated on improving the parallel performance of priority queues.
+For a more in-depth understanding of DAWN, please refer to the papers listed below.

+DAWN and [Gunrock](https://github.com/gunrock/gunrock) have a well-established collaborative relationship.
+DAWN is fully compatible with Gunrock, and dedicated files are included in the main branch of Gunrock.
+When using the BFS API in Gunrock, the default implementation employs DAWN for unweighted graphs.
+If you prefer to use the original BFS in Gunrock, please follow the provided instructions to modify the source files accordingly.

+If you intend to use DAWN as a baseline algorithm and aim to surpass its performance on the GPU, we recommend utilizing the DAWN API available in the Gunrock repository rather than the GPU functions in this repository.
+The GPU functions here are subject to modifications for testing optimization feasibilities, which may occasionally lead to suboptimal performance and potential misinterpretations of results.
+Gunrock is a specialized library for graph computing within CUDA-X, and its components are consistently reliable.

+For CPU-based work, the above recommendation does not apply; you can directly use the code from this repository.

 | [**Examples**](https://github.com/lxrzlyr/DAWN-An-Noval-SSSP-APSP-Algorithm/tree/dev/algorithm) | [**Documentation**](https://github.com/lxrzlyr/DAWN-An-Noval-SSSP-APSP-Algorithm/tree/dev/document) | [**Test**](https://github.com/lxrzlyr/DAWN-An-Noval-SSSP-APSP-Algorithm/tree/dev/test) |
 | ----------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------- |
-- Examples: Demonstrate the usage of algorithms in DAWN.
+- Examples: Demonstrate the usage of algorithms in GAL-DAWN.
-- Document: Provides the detailed description of DAWN, include the **Quick_Start** and **Code_Guide**. **Quick_Start** provides the guide for quickly working with DAWN. **Code_Guide** provides the detailed description for how to implement own algorithm in DAWN.
+- Document: Provides the detailed description of GAL-DAWN, include the **Quick_Start** and **Code_Guide**. **Quick_Start** provides the guide for quickly working with GAL-DAWN. **Code_Guide** provides the detailed description for how to implement own algorithm in GAL-DAWN.
 - Test: Provides the detailed information of Testing.